solaito/dob-field-for-cf7/readme.txt

 == Description ==

+EFO(Entry Form Optimization) for your Contact Form 7.

 This plugin provides the following featreus.
-*  Real-time validation using ajax(Excluding IE).
+**Real-time validation using ajax(Excluding IE).**

-*  Automatically converts Fullwidth Forms to Halfwidth Forms.
+**Automatically converts Fullwidth Forms to Halfwidth Forms.**

 * Email address
 * Telephone number

-*  Adding input fields.
+** Adding input fields.**

 * Date of birth(Only Japanese available)

 == Installation ==

+Please install contact form 7 in advance.

 1. From the WP admin panel, click “Plugins” -> “Add new”.
-1. In the browser input box, type “MyCustomStyleCssManager”.
+1. In the browser input box, type “Watts”.
-1. Select the “My Custom Style Css Manager” plugin and click “Install”.
+1. Select the “Watts” plugin and click “Install”.
 1. Activate the plugin.

 OR…